 SolarShuttle price: Adults: £2.50 (one-way), £4.50 (return)

 Family: £6 (one-way), £10 (return)

 The café at the lido, Lido Café and Bar, is not just the closest lunch spot, although that makes it particularly convenient, but also one of the best spots to get the British Summer classic: fish and chips.
 If you are after something lighter, like a salad or a bagel, these are also delicious, but their fish and chips is a show-stopper of note.
 It is licensed to sell alcohol, so you can enjoy a G&T whilst overlooking the spectacular view of the lake and swimmers.
-It also has toilets, baby-changing and outdoor seating facilities so is the perfect spot for post-swimming shenanigans.
+It also has toilets, baby-changing and outdoor seating facilities so are the perfect spot for post-swimming shenanigans.